ARTbio/startbio/docs/R-IOC/01_IOC_R_week_00.md

 - Test your Zoom application once if you never used it.
 We will be happy to arrange a quick Zoom session a few days before the IOC if you feel that there may be an issue.
 - Be sure that your internet connection is reasonably fast to allow __the use of your camera__.
-  We much value visual interactions !
+  We much value visual interactions!
 - Arrange a quiet local place for your Zoom weekly session.
 People talking around you are disturbing you as well as the other conference participants.
 If you cannot arrange to be alone in your office, please warn you colleagues well ahead the session that you will